 The add-to-cart conversion rate or cart conversion rate tells you what percentage of your website visitors added something to their cart.

-After analyzing our data, we’ve found that the average cart conversion for Shopify stores in 2022 is 18.27%.
+After analyzing our data, we’ve found that the average cart conversion for Shopify stores in 2023 is 18.27%.
 If you’re not sure what your add-to-cart rate is, you can easily see it in the Lebesgue: Smarter Marketing app.
-You’ll actually be able to analyze each step in your checkout process and compare it to our benchmarks so that you can truly understand where you have the most opportunities for improvement.
+You’ll actually be able to analyze each step in your checkout process and compare it to our benchmarks.
+That way you can truly understand where you have the most opportunities for improvement.

 How to improve your Shopify conversion rate

 There are many reasons why your conversion rate might be low.
-The key thing is to pinpoint which things on your website or marketing strategy are not performing well and are not set up correctly so that you can start making adjustments and tackle the right problems.
-Below are some of the key things you want to make sure that you’re following, but if you’re interested in getting a more detailed overview of your website and marketing performance, we highly suggest that you check out our Lebesgue: Smarter Marketing app.
+The key thing is to pinpoint which things on your website or marketing strategy are not performing well and are not set up correctly.
+From that, you can start making adjustments and tackle the right problems.
+Below are some of the key things you want to make sure that you’re following.
+If you’re interested in getting a more detailed overview of your website and marketing performance, check out our Smarter Marketing app.

 1. Add social proof on your website